Tips from UPS in Building a Fully Automated Courier Management System

 3. Building a superior digital end customer experience

 One of the biggest lessons from UPS’s success story is a flawless enc-customer experience.
 With dispatch tracking software like LogiNext Mile, you can integrate seamless communications between packaging, tracking and delivery.
 You can also offer consumers an omnichannel experience, with access to real-time data about their order.
 Additionally, you will implement various technologies like delivery route optimisation software, weather forecasting, automated SLA compliance, and more.
-Your goal for a fully automated courier management system is to cover every aspect of the demand and supply complemented by automation technology.
+Your goal for a fully automated courier management system is to cover every aspect of the demand and supply complemented.

 4. Building a culture of technology